Talk to Engineer

 2. What is the acceptable SVI range in wastewater treatment plants?

-Operational guidelines commonly referenced by organizations such as AWWA and USEPA recommend an SVI between 80–120 mL/g for good sludge settling performance.
+Operational guidelines referenced by organizations such as AWWA and USEPA recommend an SVI between 80–120 mL/g for stable sludge settling.

 3. Why does low dissolved oxygen promote sludge bulking?

-Filamentous bacteria can survive under oxygen-limited conditions better than floc-forming bacteria.
-When DO drops, filaments gain competitive advantage.
+Filamentous bacteria tolerate oxygen-limited environments better than floc-forming bacteria.
+When DO drops, filamentous organisms gain dominance in the biomass.

 4. Can industrial wastewater increase bulking risk?